ULTOMIRIS Concentrate for solution for infusion Ref.[50087] Active ingredients: Ravulizumab

 Special populations

-Weight: Body weight is a significant covariate in patients with PNH and aHUS, resulting in lower exposures in heavier patients.
-Weight-based dosing is proposed in section 4.2, Table 1 and Table 2.
+Body weight is a significant covariate in patients with PNH, aHUS, gMG, or NMOSD resulting in lower exposures in heavier patients.
+Weight-based dosing is proposed in section 4.2, Table 1, Table 3 and Table 4.

 The pharmacokinetics of ravulizumab have been studied in aHUS patients with a range of renal impairment including patients receiving dialysis.
 There have been no observed differences in pharmacokinetic parameters noted in these subpopulations of patients including patients with proteinuria.